GAVEL: Towards Rule-Based Safety Through Activation Monitoring: Evaluation

-Moderation APIs (Perspective, OpenAI, Llama Guard) maintain low false positives but miss many harms, especially in psychological harm and scam domains.
 Classification on activations per misuse category leads to overgeneralization and higher false positives.
 In contrast, GAVEL achieves higher precision by identifying target cases based on each CE definition separately.
 This supports the conclusion that models trained on misuse datasets often pick up irrelevant patterns, whereas GAVEL is less affected because target behaviors are explicitly defined.
 Additional results and the performance on benign datasets can be found in \autoref{app:results}.
 In summary, these results validate GAVEL’s central claim: compositional rules over cognitive elements enable configurable and precise detection of targeted model states, while maintaining minimal false positives on both natural and challenging benign conversations.

-\textbf{Automated Adaptation to External Benchmarks.} To demonstrate the scalability of our framework, we evaluated the automated CE generation tool (described in \autoref{sec:gavel-workflow}) on samples from four existing safety benchmarks: Phishing guidance from PKU-SafeRLHF \citep{ji2024beavertails}, Political Risk from Reasoning Shield \citep{li2025reasoningshield}, and Hate Speech from ToxiGen \citep{hartvigsen2022toxigen}.
+\textbf{Automated Adaptation to External Benchmarks.} To demonstrate the scalability of our framework, we evaluated the automated CE generation tool (described in \autoref{sec:gavel-workflow}) on samples from three existing safety benchmarks: Phishing guidance from PKU-SafeRLHF \citep{ji2024beavertails}, Political Risk from Reasoning Shield \citep{li2025reasoningshield}, and Hate Speech from ToxiGen \citep{hartvigsen2022toxigen}.

-The automation pipeline synthesized the necessary CEs and rules without manual intervention, achieving strong detection performance ``out-of-the-box'' (e.g., 0.97 TPR on Political Risk and 0.94 TPR on ToxiGen).
+The automation pipeline synthesized the necessary CEs and rules without manual intervention, achieving strong detection performance ``out-of-the-box'' (e.g., 0.97 TPR on Political Risk and avg 0.945 TPR on ToxiGen).
 These results confirm that GAVEL can be rapidly adapted to new, diverse data distributions via automation.
 Detailed results are provided in Appendix \ref{app:wild_datasets}.